DeepTensors/EyeQual/README.md

 # EyeQual
-Given a Retinal Image, determine its quality( high or low)
+Given a Retinal Image, determine its quality( high or low).
+I have tried to implement the paper
+##### EyeQual: Accurate, Explainable, Retinal ImageQuality Assessment

 ## Usage
 To train the network \\